MannLabs/alphatims/README.md

 ---
 # AlphaTims

 AlphaTims is an open-source Python package that provides fast accession and visualization of unprocessed LC-TIMS-Q-TOF data from [Bruker’s timsTOF Pro](https://www.bruker.com/en/products-and-solutions/mass-spectrometry/timstof/timstof-pro.html) instruments.
 It indexes the data such that it can easily be sliced along all five dimensions: LC, TIMS, QUADRUPOLE, TOF and DETECTOR.
-It was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann).
+It was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) as a modular tool of the [AlphaPept ecosystem](https://github.com/MannLabs/alphapept).
 To enable all hyperlinks in this document, please view it at [GitHub](https://github.com/MannLabs/alphatims).

 * [**AlphaTims**](#alphatims)
   * [**About**](#about)